 Halloween is on the foggy horizon and if you haven't already adorned your home in faux cobwebs and carved-out pumpkins, now's the time.
 Maybe you've been itching for a unique spin on Halloween decor or have yet to be inspired by looks from years past.
-If that's the case, we've rounded up all the Halloween trends 2022 has brought with it.
+If that's the case, we've rounded up all the latest Halloween trends.

 Don't be frightened; these fresh ideas for the haunting season are sure to make your home feel extra spooky, chic, or a little bit of both.